SandroHub013/ALCHEMY/SHOWCASE.md

 5. Provide a summary at the end

 ---
-**PROCEDURA DA SEGUIRE:**
+**PROCEDURE TO FOLLOW:**

-## Procedura: debug_python_code
+## Procedure: debug_python_code
-**Descrizione**: Procedura per identificare e risolvere bug nel codice Python **Categoria**: coding
+**Description**: Procedure for identifying and fixing bugs in Python code **Category**: coding

 ### Steps:
-1. Leggi attentamente il codice e l'errore riportato
+1. Carefully read the code and the reported error
-2. Identifica il tipo di errore (sintassi, logica, runtime)
+2. Identify the error type (syntax, logic, runtime)
-3. Localizza la riga o la funzione problematica
+3. Locate the problematic line or function
-4. Proponi una soluzione con spiegazione
+4. Propose a solution with explanation
-5. Suggerisci test per verificare il fix
+5. Suggest tests to verify the fix

-Segui questa procedura passo-passo.
-Indica quale step stai eseguendo.
+Follow this procedure step-by-step.
+Indicate which step you're executing.
 ---

 If no procedure is applicable, respond naturally and helpfully.